inclement/inclem.net/content/20200516-python_android_history.rst

 -------

-BeeWare is a collection of tools and libraries for building Python applications across different platforms (both desktop and mobile).
+BeeWare is a collection of tools and libraries for building Python applications across different platforms, both desktop and mobile.
 These projects have a particular focus on manipulating the native graphical toolkits of a given platform, e.g. on Android they want to use the same "native" GUI widgets as a normal Java-built application.
 Its `toga <https://github.com/beeware/toga>`__ toolkit